andreipfeiffer/css-in-js/README.md

 #### 16. Page size delta

-The total page size difference in kB (transferred gzipped / uncompressed resources) compared to __CSS Modules__, for the entire index page production build using Next.js:
+The total page size difference in kB (transferred gzipped & minified / uncompressed & minified) compared to __CSS Modules__, for the entire index page production build using Next.js:

 - keep in mind that this includes an almost __empty page__, with only a couple of components;
 - this is great for evaluating the minimal overhead, but does NOT offer any insight on the scaling factor: logarithmic, linear, or exponential;